- Downlands College, Toowoomba

 Daubney was made an honorary fellow of the Australian Catholic University in 2007, and serves on the advisory board of its Institute of Legal Studies.
 He was the inaugural chairperson of the Law School advisory committee of the University of Southern Queensland (200709).
 In 2009, he was elected president of the Kings College council at the University of Queensland, and in 2010 was appointed as a member of the senate of the University of Queensland.

-View Papers by or relating to The Honourable Justice Martin Daubney
+View papers by, and related to The Honourable Justice Martin Daubney